Diseases & Conditions

 Achondroplasia begins during early fetal development when a problem in a gene prevents the body from turning cartilage into bone correctly.
 The disorder is rare, occurring in only about 1 in 10,000 babies born.
 Having a parent with achondroplasia significantly increases the risk for being born with the disorder, but most babies with achondroplasia are born to parents of average height.

-Health complications are common in babies and children with achondroplasia but, with regular checkups and medical care, most of these can be detected early on and treated.
-Almost all children with the disorder are able to live full and active lives.
+Health complications are common in babies and children with achondroplasia, but with regular checkups and medical care, most of these can be detected early on and managed.
+Almost all children with the disorder can lead full and active lives.

 During early fetal development, much of the skeleton is made up of a strong, flexible body tissue called cartilage.
 As the fetus grows, this cartilage becomes bone.
 In achondroplasia, the body has a problem turning cartilage into bone, especially in the long bones of the arms and legs.
 This results in shortened bones, short stature, and other distinctive physical characteristics.